MrFrosty33/java-plus-graduation/README.md

       requests by IDs
 - **Participation request Management (Private)**
     - GET `/users/{userId}/requests` -> retrieve all participation requests made by the user
-    - POST `/users/{userId}/requests?eventId=...` -> create a new participation request for a specific event
+  - POST `/users/{userId}/requests?eventId=...` -> create a new participation request for a specific event; **sends user action info to the Collector service via gRPC using received userId**
     - PATCH `/users/{userId}/requests/{requestId}/cancel` -> cancel a participation request by ID for the user

 ---